Ilya-Q/2022-team-lab/README.md

 The `--task` argument allows for evaluation on tasks other than aNLI, and can be either `sentiment`, to evaluate on the SST2 dataset, or `nli`, to evaluate on MNLI.
 Again, see the paper for more details.

 You can also specify a `--baseline` argument instead of `--model_type` and `--model_path` to compare the results to a `random`, `majority`, or `overlap` baseline.

+### Replication
+The models we trained for our evaluation can all be found in this release [here](https://github.com/Ilya-Q/2022-team-lab/releases/tag/v1).

+### Contact
+Feel free to contact us at:
+- Patrick Bareiß (patrick01999@gmail.com)
+- Ilya Kuryanov (st180543@stud.uni-stuttgart.de)